NYT Letter Boxed Answers Today For Friday, July 18, 2025

 3. Relaxation and stress buster

 Letter Boxed game can provide a breakthrough from your daily chores.
-It allows the gamers to divert their attention to this fun and challenging activity, offering relaxation and minimizing stress
+It allows the gamers to divert their attention to this fun and challenging activity, offering relaxation and minimising stress

 4. Increase of Vocabulary